-In accordance with Article 6 of Regulation (EU) No HR/2012 the EAFRD may use up to 0,25% of its annual allocation to finance the tasks referred to in Article 51 of Regulation (EU) No [CSF/2012], including the costs for setting up and operating the European network for rural development referred to in Article 52, and the EIP network referred to in Article 53 and the European evaluation network for rural development referred to in Article 54, at the Commission's initiative and/or on its behalf.
+1. In accordance with Article 6 of Regulation (EU) No HR/2012 the EAFRD may use up to 0,25% of its annual allocation to finance the tasks referred to in Article 51 of Regulation (EU) No [CSF/2012], including the costs for setting up and operating the European network for rural development referred to in Article 52, and the European evaluation network for rural development referred to in Article 54, at the Commission's initiative and/or on its behalf.